butchwarns/ncurses_Cellular_Automaton/README.md

 The ncurses library, wrapped in C++, is used to render all graphics on the terminal.

 ## Features
 The **ncurses-Cellular-Automaton** is a command line program with a text-based user interface.
-It's a real-time implementation, that allows for continuous animation or stepped operation.
+It's a real-time implementation, that allows for continuous animation or stepwise operation.
 Both rule and initial conditions can be set or randomized.
-Rule randomization also works when the animation is running, so you can use the output of one rule and apply a different one.
+Rule randomization also works when the animation is running.
+You can always use the output of one rule and apply a different one to it.
 This gives some interesting sequences (if you're lucky).

 ## Installation
 The project is built using CMake and is therefore easily compiled on most operating systems.